 - Note 1: On the reelection of the directors and supervisors of Greatek Electronics Inc., the PTI obtained the majority of the board seats and Greatek Electronics Inc., became a subsidiary of the PTI even though the PTI has only 43% ownership of Greatek Electronics Inc. - Note 2: Subsidiaries that have material non-controlling interests. - Note 3: Powertech Technology Japan Ltd.'s shareholding in Tera Probe, Inc. changed to 49% after Tera Probe, Inc.'s repurchase of treasury shares in 2019. - b.
 Details of subsidiaries that have material non-controlling interests

-Voting Rights Held by Non-controlling Interests December 31 Name of Subsidiary Principal Place of Business 2019 2018 Greatek Electronics Inc. Zhunan Township, Miaoli County 57% 57% Tera Probe, Inc. Japan 39% 41%
+Voting Rig Ownership and hts Held by ing Interests ber 31 Name of Subsidiary Principal Place of Business 2019 2018 Greatek Electronics Inc. Zhunan Township, Miaoli County 57% 57% Tera Probe, Inc. Japan 39% 41%